zio/zio/docs/reference/stream/zstream.md

   ZStream.fromZIO(Random.nextInt)
 ```

-**ZStream.fromZIOOption** — In some cases, depending on the result of the effect, we should decide to emit an element or return an empty stream.
+**ZStream.fromZIOOption** — In some cases, depending on the result of the ZIO workflow, we should decide to emit an element or return an empty stream.
 In these cases, we can use `fromZIOOption` constructor:

 ```scala
 object ZStream {